Install Guide#

 Looking for general information about Spyder and its ecosystem?
 See our main website.

 Want development-oriented help and information?
-Consult our Github wiki.
+Consult our developer docs.

 Have a help request or discussion topic?
 Subscribe to our Google Group.